RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 |:----------------------------------------:|
 |<img src="figs/3Dslicer_dist_segm.jpg" width=600/>|

+**Important: The label ID of the L1 vertebra is 20.
+This and the background (=0) are the only values from the segmenation masks that we use in this challenge.**

 ### Distance fields

 A distance field that is a 3D voxel volume, where the value in each voxel is the signed distance to the surface of the vertebra: